How the COVID-19 pandemic has changed people’s views on drones

 Monitoring the Masses

 As well as this, drones have been incredibly important when it comes to monitoring.
-Drones have been deployed to ensure that gatherings cannot escalate, especially in areas where coronavirus is known to be spreading quickly and with reckless abandon.
+Drones have been deployed to ensure that gatherings cannot escalate, especially in areas where coronavirus is known to be spreading quickly.
 From street parties to protests, drones have been able to help police understand where they are needed most.

 Governments around the world have been incredibly important when it comes to monitoring large groups of people gathering under lockdown rules.